PurdueCAM2Project/HELPSweb/source/join.rst

 - During spring or fall semester, every new member must take a research course (ECE 279, 379, 479, CS 490, or similar).
 The reason is simple: without taking a research course, new members always vanish when their coursework becomes heavy.
-There is no exception:
-  If you are a new member and do not want to take a research course, just go away.
-Don't waste time.

 - Teamwork is absolutely critical.
 If you want to work alone, do not come.

 - Every member must make a commitment to solving research problems.
 This team demands serious efforts.
-This is a research team and entertainment is not the purpose.

 - Research must create new things (new software, new data, new theory, new algorithms, new interpretation...).
 If you do not create